scalatra/scalatra-book/src/_04_views.md

-Each possible kind of Scalate template (mustache, scaml, jade, ssp) has a corresponding helper which can be used to find the template file, without a suffix, and without the "WEB-INF" part of the path.
+Each possible kind of Scalate template (mustache, scaml, jade, ssp) has a corresponding helper which can be used to find the template file, without a suffix, and without the `WEB-INF/views` part of the path.
 The above example can be written as:

 {pygmentize:: scala}